 So what is so good about solid wood furniture like walnut and teak?
 A premium dining table made out of walnut has very attractive grain patterns, and is very well-known for stability (maintaining its shape), and resistant to degradation over time.

 Along the same strand, solid wood teak furniture are also very well-known to last for ages.
 Although we should also caveat at this point what you should go for is old teak.
-But a majority of the furniture industry will carry young plantation teak, try to pass off as premium.
+But a majority of the furniture industry will carry young plantation teak, and try to pass it off as premium.
 Young plantation teak really isn’t very much better than other mid-grade solid wood, and hence the raw material is actually not costly as well.
 Read more on our post on “All You Need to Know About Teak”.).

 Medium Density Fibreboard (MDF)